-But we have a road trip planned & we’ll be away from the homestead for almost two weeks and I’m worried about the small pear tree RancherMan bought me this spring – how and I going to keep it alive in my absence with this weather?
+We had a road trip planned & we’d be away from the homestead for almost two weeks.
+I’m worried about the small pear tree RancherMan bought me this past spring.
+How and I going to keep it alive in my absence with this weather?

 Thank goodness I had garden angels that surprised me at our house one beautiful spring morning and completely prepared all of our raised beds and planted my garden for me.
 What a blessing!

 But as I recovered from my illness, obviously my focus wasn’t on gardening.
 So I had some garden failures too where I normally wouldn’t have.
 One such failure was my crop of onions.

 I planted plenty, but I wasn’t able to tend to them as they grew.
 So they just withered & disappeared beneath the straw mulch as the brutal drought gripped our area of Texas for the third year in a row.